fishing-glitch/experiment/content/about-hugo.md

 title: About
 ---

 My name is Faizaan (Fazi) Shahid.
-I have completed an MSc in Finance and a BSc in Actuarial Science from the UK, and have a strong interest in data science and analysis.
+I have completed an MSc in Finance and Management and a BSc in Actuarial Science from the UK, and have a strong interest in data science and analysis.
 This website serves as my personal portfolio of data analysis projects.

 Each project workflow comprises of data cleaning, exploratory data analysis, and applying various predictive (machine learning) models.
 The projects range across a variety of topics and data types, including regression, classification and time series analysis.
 Along with the complete code, a written analysis is also included within each project, acting as a narrative through each step of the process.